-Year Initiative 2010 Became a Green Community: The City was officially designated a "Green Community" by the Commonwealth of Massachusetts.
-As a designee, the City adopted the Stretch Energy Code, met the goal of reducing municipal energy consumption by 20% below an FY08 baseline and exceeded a goal of generating 5% of municipal electricity consumption by 2020 from on-site solar photovoltaic systems.
-2010 Adopted Green Building Requirements as part of the zoning code in 2010 to promote environmentally sustainable and energy-efficient design and development practices in developments of 25,000 square feet or more, including new construction and some types of substantial renovation.
+Year Initiative 2010 Adopted Green Building Requirements as part of the zoning code in 2010 to promote environmentally sustainable and energy-efficient design and development practices in developments of 25,000 square feet or more, including new construction and some types of substantial renovation.
 2014 Adopted the Building Energy Use Disclosure Ordinance in 2014: A foundational strategy that provides a means to provide building energy performance information to the marketplace and enhance local energy planning.
 2015 Created and adopted the Net Zero Action Plan.
 2011 Created the Cambridge Energy Alliance: A City-sponsored program aimed at providing technical assistance and helping Cambridge residents and businesses identify and arrange financing for energy efficiency and renewable energy projects.

-Year Initiative 2017 Completed a climate change vulnerability assessment that provided the technical foundation for a climate change preparedness plan, released in June 2021.
+2017 Completed a climate change vulnerability assessment that provided the technical foundation for a climate change preparedness plan, released in June 2021.
 A key focus of the plan was making buildings more resilient to precipitation, flooding, and extreme heat.
 2017 Completed a community-wide GHG inventory using the baseline year of 2012.
 2019 Amended the zoning to raise the new construction performance standard to LEED Gold for most buildings and require submission of a Net Zero Transition Narrative describing one or more pathways for transitioning buildings to net zero emissions in the future.
 Add increased setback flexibility for existing buildings seeking to install exterior insulation.
 2021 Requirements for a technical and financial feasibility assessment for non-carbon based fuels and requirements for green roofs on new buildings were added to Article 22, Green Building Requirements.
 The Resilient Cambridge plan was published to address climate impacts throughout the community.